-Setting Food Maximum cook- ing time 90 W For defrosting delicate foods 1 hr 30 mins 180 W For defrosting and continued cooking 1 hr 30 mins 360 W For cooking meat and for heating delicate foods 1 hr 30 mins 600 W For heating and cooking food 1 hr 30 mins Max.
+Setting Food Maximum cook- ing time 90 W For defrosting delicate foods 1 hr 30 mins 180 W For defrosting and continued cooking 1 hr 30 mins 360 W For cooking meat and for heating del- icate foods 1 hr 30 mins 600 W For heating and cooking food 1 hr 30 mins Max.
 For heating liquids 30 mins

-The maximum setting is for heating liquids.
+The maximum setting is designed for heating liquids only; it is not designed for heating food.
 To protect the appliance, the maximum power of the microwave is gradually reduced to 600 W during the first few minutes.
 Full power is made available again after a cooling period.